MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2webresourceresponse.md

 > public HRESULT [get_Content](#get_content)(IStream ** content)

-Stream must have all the content data available by the time this response's WebResourceRequested event deferral is completed.
-Stream should be agile or be created from a background thread to prevent performance impact to the UI thread.
-Null means no content data.
-IStream semantics apply (return S_OK to Read calls until all data is exhausted).
+Stream must have all the content data available by the time the `WebResourceRequested` event deferral of this response is completed.
+Stream should be agile or be created from a background thread to prevent performance impact to the UI thread. `Null` means no content data. `IStream` semantics apply (return `S_OK` to `Read` runs until all data is exhausted).

 #### get_Headers